 Childhood Arthritis and Rheumatology Research Alliance (CARRA)

-Thousands of children and teens in the U.S. are living with lupus.
+Thousands of children and teen in the U.S. are living with lupus.
 In children, lupus tends to be more aggressive and severe than it is in adults.
 The symptoms are more intense, and the disease can have long-term effects on a child's growth, quality of life, and even how long they live.
 Approximately 20% of individuals with lupus develop the disease in childhood.

 Through its partnership with CARRA, the LFA supported a three-year research project, starting in 2017.
 During the first year of the research partnership the LFA and CARRA conducted a survey of healthcare professionals to identify areas of greatest need in childhood lupus research and care.
 The areas include lupus nephritis (lupus-related kidney disease), clinical trials, biomarkers, neuropsychiatric lupus (lupus that affects the brain and nervous system), and refractory skin disease.
 This first-of-its-kind study will help develop a research agenda for childhood lupus and create a roadmap to tackle each area one by one.
 Read our media release about the results.

 Year two of the initiative began the process of conducting expert interviews to further characterize barriers and facilitators in childhood lupus research related to the year one survey results.
 The study found that more than 1 in 3 people with childhood onset lupus (cSLE) have lupus nephritis (LN, lupus-related kidney disease), finding 74% of people with cSLE developed LN within 1-year of diagnosis.
 The study also found children of Black race are more likely to experience worse short-term outcomes.
 Read more in our 2020 American College of Rheumatology conference recap.